raspberrypilearning/astro-pi-guide/sensors/pressure.md

   Dry the inside of the bottle using a tissue or a dishcloth.
 Do not be tempted to use a heat gun or a hair dryer as they will warp the plastic.

 1. Do a fit test.
 Try to fit the upper half inside the bottom half to join it back together.
 If you blow into the bottle now you'll feel the air coming back at you through the gaps in the side; later you'll use tape to seal them.
-1. Shut down the Astro Pi, leaving all the peripherals connected.
+1. Shut down the Raspberry Pi, leaving all the peripherals connected.
 1. Disconnect the power supply and replace it with the mobile top up battery.
-1. The Astro Pi should boot up as usual, allowing you to load up and run the code.
+1. The Pi should boot up as usual, allowing you to load up and run the code.
 1. Disconnect all the peripherals apart from the battery once the code is running, and put everything into the bottle.
 Make sure the top half goes inside the bottom half, so you'll feel the air coming back at you when you blow.

   ![](images/Astro_Pi_Diagrams-02.png)